codewin1/codewin1/README.md

 - 👋 Hi, I’m @codewin1
-- 👀 I’m interested in ...Backend technologies and opensource
+- 👀 I’m interested in ...Backend technologies and opensource projects
-- 🔭 Linux tinkerer...
+- 🔭 Linux ..
-- 🌱 I’m currently learning ...golang ,next.js and other backend
+- 🌱 I’m currently learning golang ,next.js technologies
-- 💞️ I’m looking to collaborate on ...opensource and any projects that may help me grow in my journey!
+- 💞️ I’m looking to collaborate on opensource and any projects that may help me grow in my journey!
 - 📫 How to reach me ...https://www.linkedin.com/in/murimiedwin/

 <!---